 With so many things to do in Shinjuku, it's easy to see why so many travellers add this vibrant district it to their Tokyo itinerary.
-It was a cold day of December when I first visited Shinjuku.
+It was a cold day in December when I first visited Shinjuku.
 Having just arrived in Tokyo a night before, I barely had any time to explore the Japanese capital, hence I had no idea what to expect from this district.
 When I got out of the subway, something incredible happened.
 It was the first time when I got to see Tokyo’s true colours.
 Shinjuku is home to Asia’s biggest entertainment district as well as the world’s busiest train station.
 With so many locals and tourists alike passing through Shinjuku on a daily basis, it’s easy to see why you can spend days exploring this epic neighbourhood.

 When I think of Tokyo, I now immediately imagine Shinjuku.
 I know many of you associate Tokyo with Shibuya, but after spending 7 days in Japan, I now immediately think that Shinjuku captures the modern essence of Tokyo.
 So here are all the fun things to do in Shinjuku.